olliw42/mLRS/docs/PARAMETERS.md

 Can be "transp.", "mavlink".

 #### Rx Snd RadioStat ####
-Determines if a MAVLink RADIO_STATUS message is emitted by the receiver, and what txbuf mechanism is used.
+Determines if a MAVLink RADIO_STATUS or RADIO_LINK_FLOW_CONTROL message is emitted by the receiver, and what txbuf mechanism is used.
 Effective only when "Rx Ser Link Mode" = "mavlink".
 Can be "off", "on", "on w txbuf".
+A RADIO_LINK_FLOW_CONTROLis emitted if "Rx Snd RcChannel" is set to "rc channels".

 #### Rx Snd RcChannel ####
-Determines if a MAVLink RC_CHANNELS_OVERRIDE or RC_CHANNELS message is emitted by the receiver.
+Determines if a MAVLink RC_CHANNELS_OVERRIDE or RADIO_RC_CHANNELS message is emitted by the receiver.
 Effective only when "Rx Ser Link Mode" = "mavlink".
 Can be "off", "rc override", "rc channels".

 #### Rx Buzzer ####